TalhaJamal02/physical-ai-humanoid-robotics-book/docs/docs/module2_ros/pubsub.md

 In ROS 2, **publishers** send messages to a **topic**, and **subscribers** listen for messages.

-This example demonstrates a humanoid robot publishing sensor data and a monitoring node subscribing to it.
+This example demonstrates a humanoid robot publishing sensor data while a monitoring node subscribes to it.

 ## Publisher: Joint Angles